Eleanor Jane Campion - An autobiography

 Royal Drawing School, Shoreditch, London

-I grew up in Whanganui and Wellington, New Zealand, training in journalism, and left for the lights of London in my twenties.
-I enjoyed a certain success in corporate life working in public relations and communications for international PR agencies and for organisations including the Financial Times and The Chase Manhattan Private Bank.
-Before retraining in 2000n as an executive coach and facilitator of organisational change, I was managing director of a London-based financial public relations business.
-In 2020, I returned to New Zealand for a long-planned sabbatical, driving 17,500 gorgeous kilometres.
+I trained as a journalist and latterly enjoyed a certain success in corporate life working in public relations and communications for international PR agencies and for organisations including the Financial Times and The Chase Manhattan Private Bank.
+I was managing director of a London-based financial public relations business before retraining in 2000 as an executive coach and facilitator of group or organisational change.

 I suppose I am something of an example of the focus of my work.
 Since entering spiritual direction myself, my life has deepened and expanded in ways I could not have anticipated.
 I have rediscovered New Zealand and my roots.
 I have discovered that a contemplative life is far from sitting still.
 Quite the opposite.
 I am still committed to sharing the very best of what I have learned and trained for.
 And I am most alive when I am painting, but utterly unconcerned about using my marketing skills on myself.
 I have to paint.
 That's how I am made.